yukimemi/dvpm/README.md

   base: string;
   // debug print.
 Default is false. debug?: boolean;
-  // Number of concurrent Update processes (DvpmUpdate).
-Default is 8. concurrency?: number;
+  // Number of concurrent processes.
+Default is 8.
+  // This is used plugin install, update, source. concurrency?: number;
 };